pentoai/streamlit-terran-timeline/README.md

 # Terran timelines

 Creating face-recognition timelines on videos has never been so easy!
-Using the power of [Terran](https://github.com/pentogroup/terran) we can easily build these timelines.
+Using the power of [Terran](https://github.com/pento-group/terran) we can easily build these timelines.

 ## Installation

-This streamlit components requires the following packages for working properly:
+This Streamlit component requires the following packages for working properly:

 ```bash
 # Install dependencies